tombensve/APS/APS-Auth/APSSimpleUserServiceProvider/docs/aps-simple-user-service-provider.md

 to _false_ instead.
 Then restart the server.
 Also se the APSFilesystemService documentation for more information.
 The APSConfigService is using that service to store its configurations.

+## JDBC Drivers

+There is a catch with OSGi and its classpath isolation.
+The _APSSimpleUserService_ makes use of the _APSJPAService_ whose implementation _APSOpenJPAProvider_ cheats OSGi a bit by using _MultiBundleClassLoader_ (is available in aps-tools-library bundle) and merges the service classpath with the client classpath which is a requirement for the JPA framework to work (it needs access to both framework code in the service classpath and client entities in the client classpath).
+This also has the side effect that the client can provide a JDBC driver in its bundle.
+The _APSSimpleUserService_ do provide a JDBC driver for _Derby 10.9.1.0_.

+Another catch with this is that users of _APSSimpleUserService_ are not part of this collective classpath and can thereby not make drivers available in their bundles, or at least not right off, there is however a workaround to this.
+There is a natsty way that you can pass on the client bundle class loader right through the _APSSimpleUserService_ to _APSJPAService_ by creating an instance of _MultiBundleClassLoader_ and set it as context classloader:

+        MultiBundleClassLoader mbClassLoader = new MultiBundleClassLoader(bundleContext.getBundle());
+        Thread.currentThread().setContextClassLoader(mbClassLoader);

+Do this before the first call to _APSSimpleUserService_.
+The _APSJPAService_ will check if the current context class loader is a MultiBundleClassLoader and if so extract the bundles from it and add to its own MultiBundleClassLoader.
+This way you have extended the classpath that the JPA framework will se to 3 bundles: aps-openjpa-provider, aps-simple-user-service-provider, and your client bundle, which can then contain a JDBC driver.

+The catches are unfortunately not over yet!
+You also need to configure your own instance of _APSSimpleUserService_ with its own data source in the configuration, and your client needs to add the name of this configuration to the tracker for the _APSSimpleUserService_ :

+        APSServiceTracker<APSSimpleUserService> userServiceTracker =
+            new APSServiceTracker<>(bundleContext, APSSimpleUserService.class, "(instance=instName)", "30 seconds");

+or

+        @OSGiService(additionalSearchCriteria="(instance=instName)", timeout="30 seconds")
+        APSSimpleUserService userService;

+where _instName_ is whatever name you gave the instance in the configuration.
+Then try to have only one bundle call this service since each different bundle calling the service will extend the service classpath with that bundle!

 ## APIs